CareWitness

 Where our data comes from

-Every fact on a CareWitness facility page comes from one of the two sources below.
-Both are authoritative, both are public, both are dated.
-Every piece of information is labeled with its source so you can see exactly where it came from.
+Every fact on a CareWitness facility page comes from federal CMS records — one certification system covering every Medicare/Medicaid-certified nursing home in the country.
+Each piece of information is labeled with its source and date so you can see exactly where it came from.

 What we pull from it